jiaoyining/jiaoyining.github.io/README.md

 # Cooperation

 At SJTU, I

-**Instructed two international students in their research and paper writing, both papers accepted**
+· Instructed two international students in their research and paper writing, both papers accepted.

-**Instructed four undergraduates to develop a software for medical image analysis**
+· Instructed four undergraduates to develop a software for medical image analysis.

-**Organized presentations and exams in the Computer Vision in Biomedical Engineering course**
+· Organized presentations and exams in the Computer Vision in Biomedical Engineering course.

 # Hobbies